City of Toronto likely to extend bylaws to reduce spread of COVID-19

-The city of Toronto is likely to extend temporary bylaws that mandate masks in indoor spaces, and physical distancing measures in order to reduce the spread of COVID-19.
+Toronto, Canada’s largest city, appears likely to extend temporary bylaws that mandate masks in indoor spaces as well and physical distancing measures to reduce the spread of COVID-19.

-In a report that is going to be considered by Toronto city council next week, Dr. Eileen de Villa, Toronto’s medical officer of health, recommended extending the temporary bylaws in response to the pandemic until June.
+In a report that will go to Toronto city council next week, Dr. Eileen de Villa, Toronto’s medical officer of health, is recommending extending the temporary bylaws in response to the pandemic until June.

 The temporary bylaws were originally set to expire at the end of the city council meeting that will take place next week on Feb.
 2 and Feb.
 3.